Skip to content

 Claude Commit Preview puts you in the driver's seat.

-1. Claude analyzes your staged diff using the Claude Code CLI already on your machine
+1. Claude reads your staged diff, branch, and recent history using the Claude Code CLI already on your machine

-2. The generated message drops into your Source Control input box — visible and editable
+2. It writes a commit message in your repository's own style — and drops it into the Source Control input box, visible and editable

 3. You choose: Commit Now or Edit First

 You always review before anything is committed.
-No surprises.
+No surprises, no blind pushes.

 How It Works